Calipsoplus/calipsoplus-backend/README.md

 chmod 555 default.cnf guacamole.cnf
 ```

+### Environment configuration files
+The base configuration settings for the application are specified in the **backend/calipsoplus/settings.py** file.
+You will want to override part or add to these settings depending on your environment (local development, unit testing, integration, production...), to that end we create environment setting files (eg.: settings_local.py) that will import the main settings file.
+You can find some example files in the **backend/calipsoplus** folder for reference use.

+To use a specific settings file, use the `--settings=calipsoplus.settings_[env]` argument when executing any `manage.py` command.

+Note that the .gitignore file of this project is set to ignore any environment setting files (any file matching **backend/calipsoplus/settings__*.py**), so they will not get committed to the repository.

+### Secret key
+Django uses a variable called "SECRET_KEY" as the basis for its encryption functionality (sessions, cryptographic signing...).
+This variable should be something long, unique and random.
+Check the relevant [Django documentation](https://docs.djangoproject.com/en/2.0/ref/settings/#std:setting-SECRET_KEY) for more details.

+The base settings of the application are already set up to read this value from a configuration file (in **config/secrets/secret_key.cnf**).

 ### Migrations
-Navigate to the backend folder.
+Navigate to the **backend** folder.
 The following command will apply the required migrations to create/update the database schema to the latest version:
 ```bash
 python manage.py migrate --settings=calipsoplus.settings_[local|test|demo|prod]
 ```